plioi/plioi.github.io/_posts/2013-05-05-just-is-a-four-letter-word.markdown

 ## The Feature

-Working on the <a href="https://github.com/plioi/fixie">Fixie test framework</a> this week, I pulled the next task from my backlog.
+Working on the [Fixie test framework](https://github.com/plioi/fixie) this week, I pulled the next task from my backlog.
 It read:

 <blockquote>Honor Dispose() when present.</blockquote>